MULTIJACKER/JACKERs-Fitbit-Watchface/README.md

-# JACKERs-Fitbit-Watchface
+# JACKERs Fitbit Watchface
-a Fitbit Watchface for the Fitbit Ionic and Vera
+a Fitbit Watchface for the Fitbit Ionic and Vera that displays heartrate(different colors, depending the heartrate), month, day of week, day, hour, minute and second.